0xPolygon/polygon-docs/docs/pos/how-to/delegate.md

 ### I want to restake rewards but I am unable to.

-You would need to have a minimum of **2 Matic** to restake rewards.
+You would need to have a minimum of **2 MATIC** to restake rewards.

 ### How to withdraw rewards?